mixpanel/docs/Other Bits/Cohort Syncs/apptimize-integration.md

 ## Matching Users between Apptimize and Mixpanel

-Mixpanel only exports identified user profiles (users with at least 1 set profile properties) to match to Appcues - users without user profiles (i.e. anonymous users) will not export.
+Mixpanel only exports identified user profiles (users with at least 1 set profile properties) to match to Apptimize - users without user profiles (i.e. anonymous users) will not export.

 The exported users are properly mapped in Apptimize automatically by the integration through the setting of `$apptimize_user_id`.
 This property is set automatically when both the Apptimize and Mixpanel SDKs are installed on the client.